-Silvia will return to Blackheath to perform her winner’s recital on Friday 9th November, 5pm at All Saints’ Church with Gerhard Abe-Graf on harpsichord.
-Her programme will include music by Ucellini, Ravi Shankar, Arañés and improvisations after Hildegard von Bingen.
+Silvia returned to Blackheath to perform her winner’s recital on Friday 9th November, 5pm at All Saints’ Church with Gerhard Abe-Graf on harpsichord.
+Her programme included music by Ucellini, Ravi Shankar, Arañés and improvisations after Hildegard von Bingen.

 Silvia writes, ‘I have always struggled between a need to express something which was already within me, and the inescapable fact that a composition already has its own content for which, in order to get to know it better, you have to follow certain rules of style to learn and the “vocabulary” of its language.
 Sometimes these two components in my playing went into such different directions that one could easily consider the actual output as “unmusical”.

 I am still struggling to find the middle way, between playing “correctly” (whatever that means) yet not devoid of any creativity and personality.
 Being awarded first prize in the competition was a meaningful confirmation to me to continue this way – even though judging always is a subjective decision and it could have been totally different under different circumstances.’

 The final of the 2015 competition took place at 1pm on Friday 13th November in the Peacock Room, Royal Naval College as part of the 2015 Greenwich International Festival and Exhibition.
 The final results, decided by adjudicators Bart Spanhove, Maria Martinez Ayerza and Steven Devine, were as follows: 1st prize – Laura Schmid; 2nd prize – Lea Sobbe; 3rd prize – Sophia Schambeck; 4th prize – Silvia Berchtold.